 - What types of cleaning and disinfection products are being used?

 Yes, we have enhanced our Remote Learning option based on what we learned last spring when all schools were required to teach remotely.
-Our new remote learning model was designed for the possibility of another government mandate that required our students to remain at home.
+Our remote learning model was designed for the possibility of another government mandate that required our students to remain at home.
 This learning model can be used at any time and will be made available to families that choose not to come to campus under our campus-based or hybrid learning models.
+This model remains available through the 20-21 school year.

-The school will be providing masks to every student and employee.
+The school has provided masks to every student and employee.
 Students are welcome to wear their own masks just so long the mask covers both the nose and mouth.

 The required daily health screening requires a partnership with you.
-We will be adopting an easy-to-use platform that will ask a series of health questions every morning.
+We have adopted an easy-to-use platform that asks a series of health questions every morning.
 The daily health screening will not provide protection if you or your student(s) are asymptomatic.
 That is why everyone on our campus will wear a mask.

 All the scientists and medical experts agree that wearing masks can help stop the spread of the virus.
 This is very important if you or your child is on campus and is asymptomatic.

 The existence of a positive test does not mean we need to close school, a division, or even quarantine a full class.
-We will determine if the individual (student, faculty, staff, campus guest, etc.) was in close contact (exposure) with other individuals on campus.
-The definition of close contact (exposure) also differs among the scientists and medical experts.
+We determine if the individual (student, faculty, staff, campus guest, etc.) was in close contact (exposure) with other individuals on campus.
 We are defining close contact as within 6 feet, for longer than 15 minutes cumulatively, with or without a mask [Updated November 2020].
-With the assistance of our nurses and the local health department, you will be notified if you or your child has been exposed and next steps.
+We use Johns Hopkins University contact tracing practices to notify families and relay next steps.

 If your child is quarantined, but feels well, or has opted into remote learning, he or she will work with a Learning Specialist to develop a teaching and learning plan.
 This plan may include remote learning.